adiwg/mdEditor-doc/getting-started/add-new-record.md

 Click the Save button.
 ```

 Wow!
-Now there's a lot more on the screen.
-Let's get oriented before entering more metadata content...
+Now there's a lot more stuff on the screen.
+So, let's spend a few minutes getting oriented before we enter more content into our new metadata record.